rinvex/laravel-bookings/README.md

 **⚠️ Documentation not complete, the package is under developement, and some part may encounter refactoring! ⚠️**

+## Roadmap

+**Looking for contributors!**

+The following are a set of limitations to be improved, or feature requests that's looking for contributors to implement, all PRs are welcome 🙂

+- [ ] Complete the bookable availability implementation, and document it (#32, #4)

 ## Changelog

 Refer to the [Changelog](CHANGELOG.md) for a full history of the project.